Nageswar-Sahoo/EVA-8/assignment-3/README.md

 Step 4 :

-     Design the model architecture for MNIST with following constraint :

-    99.4% validation accuracy
-    Less than 10k Parameters
-    Less than 15 Epochs
     1 - Changes done:

-       We have design the model architecture with 7k parameter to acive the 99.4% test accuracy with 15 epochs
+       We have design the model architecture with 7k parameter to acive the 99.4% test accuracy with 15 epochs .

              Model Summary :